AstaJoks/space-quiz/README.md

     <td>Yes</td>
   </tr>
   <tr>
-    <td>The quiz restarts at the questions section(not at the intro message) if the user decides to tun it again</td>
+    <td>The quiz restarts at the questions section(not at the intro message) if the user decides to run it again</td>
     <td>Yes</td>
   </tr>
 </table>